Biology of Business

 TL;DR

-TSMC didn't invent semiconductors - it invented trust at scale.
+TSMC did not invent semiconductors - it invented trust at scale.
+Pure-play foundry building no products, designing no chips, never competing with customers.

 TSMC didn't invent semiconductors - it invented trust at scale.
 When Morris Chang proposed a pure-play foundry in 1987, every major chip company rejected the model.
 Why would Intel, IBM, or Texas Instruments manufacture for competitors?
 Chang's insight: the barrier wasn't technology; it was conflict of interest.
 TSMC would build no products, design zero chips, and never compete with customers.
 This eliminated IP risk and created the industry's first trustworthy manufacturer.